Skip to main content

 The Comfort Promise from Children's Mercy

-Kids tell us that one of the things they worry about when coming to Children’s Mercy is getting a shot or poke.
-Health care procedures, especially when they involve a needle, can be scary for children and teens.
+Our patients tell us that one of the things they worry about when coming to Children’s Mercy is getting a shot or poke.
+Health care procedures, especially when they involve a needle, can be scary for children, teens and adults!

 When we give children ways to cope during needle procedures, it can help them: